on 30 Mar 2014; 11:30 UT

 The Burst Observer and Optical Transient Exploring System (BOOTES), started in 1998 as a Spanish-Czech collaboration devoted to study optical emissions from gamma ray bursts (GRBs) that ocurr in the Universe.

 The first two BOOTES stations were located in Spain and included medium size robotic telescopes with CCD cameras at the Cassegrain focus as well as all-sky cameras, with both stations located at 240 km each other.
 The first observing station (BOOTES-1) is located at ESAt (INTA-CEDEA) in Mazagón (Huelva) and the first light was obtained in July 1998.
 The second observing station (BOOTES-2) is located at La Mayora (CSIC) in Málaga and are fully operating since July 2001.
 In 2009 BOOTES expanded abroad, with the third station (BOOTES-3) being installed in Blenheim (South Island, New Zealand) as result of a collaboration with several institutions from the southern country.
-The fourth one (BOOTES-4) has been recently deployed in 2011 at the Lijiang Astronomical Observatory (Kunming, China).
+The fourth one (BOOTES-4) was been deployed in 2012 at the Lijiang Astronomical Observatory (Kunming, China).

 The BOOTES Collaboration: